NeoCharge logo

 • ORANGE: Overcurrent detected

-• RED: Internal fault
+• RED: Internal fault or calibration needed

-Step 5: Advanced Checks
+Step 6: Advanced Checks

 Verify Physical Connections: